 Indian Red Cross Society is constituted under the enactment of Parliament Act XV of 1920 and is governed by the New Uniform Rules circulated by the National Headquarters of Indian Red Cross Society at New Delhi.
 His Excellency the President of India, is the President of the Indian Red Cross Society at National Level.
-The Hon’ble Union Minister for Health is the Chairman of the Managing body of the Indian Red Cross Society at National level.
+The Hon’ble Union Minister for Health is the Chairman of the Managing Body of the Indian Red Cross Society at the National level.
 At the State level, His Excellency the Governor of Tamil Nadu is the President of Indian Red Cross Society Tamil Nadu Branch and at District level the District Collector is the President for District Red Cross Branches

 The Tamil Nadu Branch of the Indian Red Cross Society was formed on 27th November 1920.
 The Indian Red Cross Society Tamil Nadu Branch has 32 Districts Red Cross Branches and 89 Taluk Sub Branches throughout the State.

 The Indian Red Cross Society serves as an auxiliary to the State authorities engaged in Social Welfare activities.